dotn8/git-untracker/README.md

 1. Download the git-untracker repository: `git clone https://github.com/JohnBillington/git-untracker.git`
 2. Make the `git_template_dir` the default git template like this: `git config --global init.templateDir path/to/git-untracker/git_template_dir`
 3. Any pre-existing git repositories must have `git init` executed in their root in order to add `git-untracker` functionality to them.
-New repositories will automatically have `git-untracker` installed in them.
+New repositories will automatically have `git-untracker` installed in them (with one exception noted below).

+Note: at least one IDE (Visual Studio 2015), when creating a new project, will give the user the option of creating a new git repository to put the new project in.
+In these cases, it's possible that the created git repository will have been created with a custom template, in which case `git-untracker` will not be installed in that repository.
+You can install `git-untracker` into the new repository manually by running `git init` in its root directory or by copying the hooks from *this* repository's `hooks` folder into the `.git/hooks` folder of the new repository.

 ### How to verify installation